 HESC presents a fascinating insight into rare, vulnerable and endangered animal species and animal conservation efforts at large.
 It offers fun and engaging tours, and other specialised excursions to visitors.
 A range of accommodation options are also available for visitors looking to stay longer.
 This is the ideal base from which to explore the Greater Kruger area.
 Funds raised through all tourism activities directly contribute to our conservation projects.

 A visit to HESC is not complete without one of our guided tours on an open safari vehicle.
-Available daily, the two-hour standard tour with a knowledgeable guide gives an overview of the conservation programmes being conducted and a close-up of the various species in our care.
+The two-hour standard tour with a knowledgeable guide gives an overview of the conservation programmes being conducted and a close-up of the various species in our care.
 Seeing the cheetahs and rhinos is always a highlight.
 Equally popular is the Vulture Restaurant where the vultures descend in their hundreds when food is put out for them.
 Feeding of the birds takes place only during the Cheetah Focus Tour.
 On our standard tours you’ll also see our lions, leopard, various smaller cat species, sable antelope and ground hornbills.
 The tour is preceded by an informative video on HESC.
 While you wait for your tour to start, enjoy the cheetahs in the Island Camp in front of the deli.